 Funders interested in joining NewsMatch can contact Lindsey Linzer at LL@miamifoundation.org.

-NewsMatch is generously supported by Democracy Fund, John S. and James L. Knight Foundation, Facebook Journalism Project, Google News Initiative, Abrams Foundation, Bernard and Anne Spitzer Charitable Trust, Dirk and Natasha Ziff Family Foundation, Inasmuch Foundation, Independence Public Media Foundation, Jonathan Logan Family Foundation, Rita Allen Foundation, Present Progressive Fund at Schwab Charitable, S. D. Bechtel, Jr. Foundation, Walton Family Foundation, William & Flora Hewlett Foundation, and Wyncote Foundation.
-Dozens of local and issue-based funders are also secured by newsrooms themselves, increasing the pool of match funds during their year-end campaign.
+NewsMatch is generously supported by Democracy Fund, Knight Foundation, the Meta Journalism Project, the Bernard and Anne Spitzer Charitable Trust, Inasmuch Foundation, the Independence Public Media Foundation, the Jonathan Logan Family Foundation, Loud Houd, Natasha and Dirk Ziff, the Present Progressive Fund at Schwab Charitable, Sarena Snider, the William and Flora Hewlett Foundation, Walton Family Foundation, and the Wyncote Foundation.
+Dozens of local and issue-based funders are also secured by newsrooms, increasing the pool of match funds during the year-end campaign.

 The fund is still accepting contributions from foundations and donors who want a simple and powerful way to support local news and investigative journalism.